Eyevinn/streaming-onboarding/README.md

 ## Videos

-- [Videos from Streaming Tech Sweden 2017:](https://www.streamingtech.se/resources/) Videos from Streaming Tech Sweden 2017 (password 178PR)
+- [Videos from Streaming Tech Sweden 2017:](https://www.streamingtech.se/resources.html) Videos from Streaming Tech Sweden 2017

 - [The Broadcast Knowledge](https://thebroadcastknowledge.com) The Broadcast Knowledge links to free educational events, meetings, lectures, webinars and other free resources focused on the Broadcast Industry